Audiology and Hearing Aid Services

 Evaluation and demonstration of Assistive Listening Devices (ALDs) including FM systems, Alarm Clocks, TV and Phone Amplifiers

-Assistive listening devices are devices that can help a listener function better in day-to-day communication more easily.
-ALDs make hearing easier, which can reduce the overall stress and fatigue of listening.
-ALDs can be used with and without hearing aids; they can be used at home to make alarms as well as used to increase volume on televisions and telephones.
-Additionally they can also be connected to personal hearing aids for better listening in noisy environments.
+Assistive listening devices are products that can assist a listener in performing day-to-day communication more easily.
+ALDs make hearing easier and reduce the overall stress and fatigue of listening.
+They can be used with and without hearing aids; they can be used at home to make alarms as well as used to increase volume on televisions and telephones.
+Additionally they can also be used as neck level microphones for better listening in noisy environments.

-To determine the optimum settings for your hearing aids, we use your audiogram, as well as your personal impression of how well you can hear.
+Involves the programming of your hearing aids to your personal and individualized optimum settings as well as your personal impression of how well you can hear.
 This adjustment process is carried out with the use of a computer using the hearing aid manufacturers’ software.

 Once your hearing aids have been fitted to your complete satisfaction, we will provide you with detailed information on how they should be maintained.
 Of course, you can have your hearing aids checked by us at any time.
 This will ensure that the sound quality remains as good as ever, and will extend the life of your aids.